panoply/vscode-liquid/readme.md

 _The `baseUrl` must point to a relative directory not a file.
 If the directory provided cannot be resolved, root is used._

-### Settings Target

-The `liquid.settings.target` option is used to determine where the extension writes settings.
-The default configuration and behavior is to use the `.vscode/settings.json` workspace file.
-Though you can target `user` settings (ie: global) though it is **highly discouraged** to do so and could lead to unexpected issues outside of Liquid projects.

 # Syntax Support

 Liquid syntax highlighting is applied using detailed token captures which extend upon the HTML derivative.
 The core grammars account for all all token structures available in Liquid and have been developed with theming consideration in mind.
 Liquid contained within Markdown, YAML and JSON languages are supported using vscode injection grammars and applied in a non-conflicting manner.
 The injected grammars allow intelliSense capabilities provided by vscode to persist and work without interruption while the base Liquid grammar supports HTML intelliSense features within `.liquid` extension files in an isolated manner.